-“Hey, doesn't it bother you all Asian birds are portrayed as hookers in the west?”
+“Hey, doesn't it bother you all Asian girls are portrayed as hookers in the west?”
 I asked.

 “She is American, isn't she?” said the wife preferring to watch the movie.